almet/notmyidea/content/dev/carto-forms.rst

   This can be done via API calls (useful for third parties) or via a nice interface in the browser.

-So, as you may have notice, It would allow us to create interactive maps really easily.
+So, as you may have notice, it would allow us to create interactive maps really easily.
 It's almost just a matter of some clicks for the users.
 If we also come up with a nice Web API for this, we could do server-side validation and built even phone applications easily.